jerncomania28/quiz-app/README.md

 # Introduction

-Quiz Application is a web-app that allows users to sign up as either a student or a teacher , based on the roles sign-up as there are actions that can be performed Based on these profiles.
+Quiz Application is a web-app that allows users to sign up as either a student or a teacher , based on the roles you sign-up as there are actions that can be performed Based on these profiles.

 > Teacher